Dr. Antonio Franchi* and Prof. Giuseppe Oriolo**

 include Control of Multi-Agent Autonomous Systems in their curriculum).

-The course presents the basic methods for analyzing and controlling multi-robot systems, with applications to teams of UAVs (quadrotors), mobile manipulators and wheeled mobile robots.
+The module presents the basic methods for analyzing and controlling multi-robot systems, with applications to teams of UAVs (quadrotors), mobile manipulators and wheeled mobile robots.

 Some introductory videos are on these YouTube channels: RoboticsLabSapienza and MPIRobotics.